-Next, you will want to make sure that your site not only runs quickly for desktop users, but that it runs quickly for mobile users as well—like 1 second or faster quick.
+Next, you will want to make sure that your site not only runs quickly for desktop users but that it runs quickly for mobile users as well—like 1 second or faster quick.
 That means optimizing your pages to fit mobile dimensions.
 Nothing helps a user click away faster than small content and difficult-to-press links on an un-optimized page.
-Since mobile is now surpassing desktop searches, it’s not an extra to have your site mobile optimized, it’s a necessity—especially for businesses whose customers are largely going to be accessing the site through mobile.
-Even Google takes into consideration mobile friendliness when determining ranks in its SERPs.
+Since mobile is now surpassing desktop searches, it’s not an extra to have your site mobile-optimized, it’s a necessity—especially for businesses whose customers are largely going to be accessing the site through mobile.
+Even Google takes into consideration mobile-friendliness when determining ranks in its SERPs.

 Next, make sure your page is easy for mobile users to navigate.
 This means, large buttons, text, and hyperlinks.
-Users hate having to zoom in to read a page or click on a link, and may cost you views.
+Users hate having to zoom in to read a page or click on a link, and this may cost you views.
 Allow lots of room for tapping and scrolling, because accidental clicks are highly frustrating for mobile users navigating a page.

 There are a few options for page designers to optimize a website for mobile.
 One is to use a fluid layout.
 This means you create a site that is easy to navigate no matter what device it loads to.
 The page layout is the same, but it’s functional for any device.
 This may not be an option for your business.
 So, there are a couple of other codes you can implement into your site that will change your site depending on the device accessing it.

 One of these is to use responsive web design.
 This is code on your site that changes the dimensions based on the device accessing the page.
-Lastly, you can create a whole separate site for mobile users, using the same URL but with an “m” in the subdomain.
+Lastly, you can create a whole separate site for mobile users, using the same URL but with an “m” in the sub-domain.
 Because this system isn’t always perfect, it’s wise to have a way on the page for users to click over to the version that suits them best.
 To reduce lag, make sure all site redirects are as simple as possible.
 Also, to avoid duplicate content flags within Google, always use a canonical tag in your code for the parallel site.

-Lastly, remember to check your site’s mobile friendliness with Google’s Mobile Friendly Test.
+Lastly, remember to check your site’s mobile-friendliness with Google’s Mobile-Friendly Test.
 We’ll talk more about optimizing mobile for local searches in the keyword section of this article.